carlosmaniero/pygamii/docs/tutorial/actions.md

 ```

-Create your `actions.py` file with the content:
+Create your `actions.py` file with this content:

 ```py